 Other enzymes with monoacylglycerol hydrolase activities are HSL and ABHD6.

 The protein shares homology to lysophospholipases, esterases, and haloperoxidases.

 It seems that neither mRNA concentration nor catalytic activity is regulated by hormones or cell energy charge.

 In white adipose tissue, triacylglycerol hydrolysis on the surface of lipid droplets is mainly regulated post-translationally by phosphorylations, protein-protein interactions, and translocations of the participating proteins.

 Adrenaline and glucagon, as a result of binding to specific β-adrenergic receptors on adipocytes, activate ATGL and HSL, which hydrolyze triacylglycerols in a coordinated manner.

-A central role in the process leading to enzyme activation is performed by perilipin-1, a lipid-droplet associated protein found only in cells which can be β-adrenergically stimulated.
-As result of this stimulation, perilipin-1 is phosphorylated on six serine residues by protein kinase A (PKA).
+A central role in the process leading to enzyme activation is performed by perilipin-1, a lipid-droplet associated protein found only in cells which can be beta-adrenergically stimulated.
+As a result of such stimulation, perilipin-1 is phosphorylated on six serine residues by protein kinase A (PKA).